by Sasha Alyson

 In October 2010, criminally sloppy sanitation at a U.N. camp led to a cholera outbreak in Haiti.
 Some 10,000 people died.

 Any large institution will inevitably make mistakes, sometimes big ones.
 Our real insight comes from what it does next.
 Does it try to make things right?
-Or does it try only to protect itself?
+Or does it just hustle to protect itself?
 We need to learn from the U.N.’s response to the cholera epidemic.

 For a decade, the U.N. has aggressively avoided taking responsibility for its actions.
 Because of its unique status as a world body, it has succeeded.
 It has followed the same playbook used by the tobacco, fossil-fuel, big soda, and other industries: